Stephanie St. Clair: Numbers game involvement

-St. Clair was involved in policy banking, which was a mixture of investing, gambling, and playing the lottery.
+St. Clair was involved in policy banking, which for her was a mixture of investing, gambling, and playing the lottery.
 Many banks at this time would not accept black customers, so they were not able to invest legally.
 Policy banking wasn't technically legal, but it was one of the few options offered to black Harlem residents who wished to invest their money.
-It was also a predominantly Black industry which allowed many bankers to have a sense of urgency that would not be possible in white-dominated fields.
+It was also a predominantly black industry which allowed many bankers to have a sense of agency that would not be possible in white-dominated fields.
 In this way, St. Clair used the underground economy in Harlem to address race politics.

-At this time, the numbers game in Harlem was male-dominated and St. Clair was one of the only women involved.
+At this time, the numbers game in Harlem was male-dominated, and St. Clair was one of the few women involved.
 She helped the black community in Harlem by providing many with jobs such as numbers runners.
+Part of the numbers bankers' activity was financing otherwise legitimate small businesses which took players bets.
 She also helped her community by donating money to programs that promoted racial progress.
-Because of her success in the numbers game, she lived a lavish life making over $20,000 a year in the 1920s.
+Because of her success in the numbers game, she lived a lavish life, making over $20,000 per year in the 1920s.

 Police corruption

 St. Clair was known to put out ads in the local newspapers educating the Harlem community about their legal rights, advocating for voting rights, and calling out police brutality against the black community.
 Several times she complained to local authorities about harassment by the police.
 When they paid no heed, she ran advertisements in Harlem newspapers, accusing senior police officers of corruption.

 The police responded by arresting her on a trumped-up charge and she spent eight months in a workhouse.
 In response, she testified to the Seabury Commission about the kickbacks she had paid police officers and those who had participated in the Harlem numbers game.
-The Commission subsequently fired more than a dozen police officers.
+The commission subsequently fired more than a dozen police officers.